-- Open enrollment for 2021 health plans in New York has been extended through December 31, 2021 due to the ongoing COVID pandemic and additional premium subsidies available under the American Rescue Plan.
+- Open enrollment for 2022 health plans in New York continues through January 31, 2022.
+And open enrollment for 2021 coverage has been extended through December 31, 2021 due to the ongoing COVID pandemic and additional premium subsidies available under the American Rescue Plan.

-- Individual/family insurers have proposed an average rate increase of 11.2% for 2022, although, over the years, New York regulators have consistently approved rate increases that are smaller than insurers initially propose.
+- Overall average rate increase of 3.7% for 2022 individual/family plans (just like prior years, NY regulators approved rate increases that were quite a bit smaller than insurers initially proposed).

 - New York is a leader in terms of consumer protections in health care.

 - Inflation-adjusted premiums were still considerably lower as of 2019 than they had been before 2014.

 - 220,000 enrolled in QHPs for 2021, and 914k in the Essential Plan (plus a look at enrollment in previous years)

 - New York’s exchange is one of the country’s more robust, with a dozen insurers offering plans (coverage varies by area).